DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/onSelectAllValueChanged.md

 ---
 ---
 ##### shortDescription
-A function that is executed when the "Select All" check box value is changed.<br/> Applies only if [showCheckBoxesMode](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/showCheckBoxesMode.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#showCheckBoxesMode') is *"selectAll"* and [selectionMode](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#selectionMode') is *"multiple"*.<br/>
+A function that is executed when the "Select All" check box value is changed.
+Applies only if [showCheckBoxesMode](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/showCheckBoxesMode.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#showCheckBoxesMode') is *"selectAll"* and [selectionMode](/api-reference/10%20UI%20Widgets/dxTreeView/1%20Configuration/selectionMode.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#selectionMode') is *"multiple"*.
-The [selectItem()](/api-reference/10%20UI%20Widgets/dxTreeView/3%20Methods/selectItem(itemElement).md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Methods/#selectItemitemElement'), [unselectItem()](/api-reference/10%20UI%20Widgets/dxTreeView/3%20Methods/unselectItem(itemElement).md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Methods/#unselectItemitemElement'), [selectAll()](/api-reference/10%20UI%20Widgets/dxTreeView/3%20Methods/selectAll().md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Methods/#selectAll'), [unselectAll()](/api-reference/10%20UI%20Widgets/dxTreeView/3%20Methods/unselectAll().md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Methods/#unselectAll') may cause this event to fire.

 ##### param(e): Object
 Information about the event.